ribafish/slack-thread-summarizer/README.md

 1. In any Slack channel, react to a message with 📌 (`:pushpin:`)
 2. Slack Workflow triggers GitHub Actions
 3. Check the Actions tab in your GitHub repo to see progress
-4. Claude generates a summary of the thread
+4. AI (Gemini or Claude) generates a summary of the thread
 5. A PR is created in your knowledge base repo with the markdown summary

 ## Project Structure